 A comprehensive view of the American electorate

-Conducting more than 500,000 interviews over 16 months, the survey sheds light on attitudes and issues as they take shape.
-Nationscape is designed to answer the questions most urgent to American democracy across multiple dimensions.
+Conducting nearly 500,000 interviews over 16 months, the survey sheds light on attitudes and issues as they took shape.
+Nationscape was designed to answer the questions most urgent to American democracy across multiple dimensions.

-Nationscape captures a nuanced picture of the American electorate.
-With it, researchers can explore the dynamics and intensity of preferences — in light of critical factors like partisanship, tribalism, and polarization.
-The aim is to understand voter choices, inform political discourse, and improve political representation across the country.
+Nationscape captured a nuanced picture of the American electorate during a critical time.
+With it, researchers can explore the dynamics and intensity of preferences — in light of factors like partisanship, tribalism, and polarization.
+The intent of this endeavor was to understand voter choices, inform political discourse, and improve political representation across the country.

-Nationscape is a featured project of Democracy Fund Voter Study Group in partnership with UCLA political scientists Lynn Vavreck and Chris Tausanovitch.
-It is fielded by Lucid, a leading market research platform.
+Nationscape was a featured project of Democracy Fund Voter Study Group in partnership with UCLA political scientists Lynn Vavreck and Chris Tausanovitch.
+It was fielded by Lucid, a leading market research platform.